Keem Beach on the western end of Achill Island is one of the Wild Atlantic Way’s greatest treasures.

 To add to that, the wonderful Banshees of Inisherin handpicked this location for some of its most epic scenes.
 Little wonder, considering the jaw-dropping scenery of the area.

-So what makes it so special?
+So what makes it a must-visit?

 Having grown up in the county of Mayo, Keem Bay is a place I have visited literally hundreds of times.
 Every time I visit, especially during fine weather, the jagged surrounding cliffs in contrast with the crystal clear water makes it difficult to leave.